Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

 \subsection{Calibrating model's prediction}

-We further evaluate if the predicted confidence $p_{ij}$ represents the true likelihood of being true interaction.
-In this experiment, we expect the predicted confidence $p_{ij}$ to be true interaction probability.
-To this aim, we compare our method with a predetermined graph convolutional network and compare the calibration results.
+Given that $p_{ij}$ signifies the probability of interaction, this probability can be interpreted as a measure of the model's confidence in its prediction, where a higher probability indicates greater confidence in a potential interaction.
+By evaluating the reliability of the model's confidence estimates, we can assess how well-calibrated the model's outputs are.
+We compare the calibration of our framework with a GCN with a fixed structure.

-To compare the calibration of the model, we compute the Brier score~\cite{brier1950verification} that is a proper scoring rule for measuring the accuracy of predicted probabilities.
+We adopt Brier score~\cite{brier1950verification} to quantify the reliability of the model's confidence.
+Brier score is a proper scoring rule for measuring the accuracy of predicted probabilities.
 A lower Brier score represents better calibration of predicted probabilities.
-Mathematically, we compute Brier score as the mean squared error of the ground-truth interaction label $A_{ij}$ and predicted probabilities $p_{ij}$:
+Mathematically, we compute Brier score as the mean squared error of the ground-truth interaction label $A_{ij}$ and predicted probabilities $p_{ij}$.

 where $|\mathcal{E}|$ is the number of edges in the test set.